Arjun-15-cse/PROMPT-ENGINEERING-Ex1/README.md

 | Research-Oriented Content | **Gemini**   | Better suited for readers seeking deeper technical insights.                              |
 | Presentation Quality      | **ChatGPT**  | More readable, organized with headings, examples, and clear workflows.                    |

+## Conclusion:

+- Both **ChatGPT** and **Gemini** generated accurate and reliable responses with minimal hallucinations.
+- **ChatGPT** provided better structure, detailed explanations, and was more suitable for academic assignments and documentation.
+- **Gemini** delivered more concise responses with greater technical depth and advanced AI concepts.
+- Overall, **ChatGPT is recommended for report writing and learning**, while **Gemini is better for technical research and validating information.**